-General Information: Send all upgrade requests to your Administrator or the USA Cycling office.
-You must follow the guidelines printed below.
-An upgrade request consists of the following: (a) a letter requesting an upgrade, which includes a resume of your racing experience or a record of the previous 12 month's placings and (b) a stamped, self-addressed envelope.
+4) An upgrade request consists of the following: (a) a letter requesting an upgrade, which includes a resume of your racing experience or a record of the previous 12 month's placings and (b) a stamped, selfaddressed envelope.

 USCF License: Your current category will be printed on the license.
 If an upgrade is approved, an upgrade sticker will be returned to you.
 Upgrades to category 1 require license reissue (\$15 fee).
 Downgrades to 5 are not allowed.